 These implications are clearly unacceptable (if the computer system is to be used for something more than a read-only repository of confidential information).
-Under this regime a consultant can work effectively so long as he or she is assigned to exactly one company.
+Under this regime a consultant can work effectively so long as he or she is assigned to exactly one company (however, even then the consultant is forbidden to write public information).
 The moment the consultant is assigned to a second company, he or she will be unable to write any information into the system.

 Fortunately these implications are not inherent in the Chinese Wall policy.
-They are rather a consequence of the Brewer-Nash model's failure to distinguish rules applied to users from rules applied to subjects.
+They are instead a consequence of the Brewer-Nash model's failure to distinguish rules applied to users from rules applied to subjects.
 The key observation is that we can live with the implications listed above with respect to subjects, but not with respect to users.
 In particular, limiting every subject to reading and writing a single company dataset is an acceptable restriction.
 Thus, any subject executing on behalf of John should either be able to read and write Bank A objects, or read and write Oil Company OC objects.
-John as a human being is, however allowed to read and write both Bank A and Oil Company OC objects.
+John as a human being is, however, allowed to read and write both Bank A and Oil Company OC objects.
 For that matter, John is also allowed to read and write public objects.
 However, he is not allowed to do all of these actions using the same subject.